po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

   * **Mini-Project**

-    * For this unit's mini-project, you will build a word-guessing CLI game!
+    * For this module's mini-project, you will build a word-guessing CLI game!

 * Navigate to `01-Class-Content/10-OOP/01-Activities/28-Stu_Mini-Project/Main` and run `npm install` in your command line.